symfony/symfony-docs/configuration/external_parameters.rst

         </Directory>
     </VirtualHost>

-For Nginx web servers, the environment variables can be set with `fastcgi_param`_ directive.
-For example in the configuration file where the ``fastcgi_params`` file is included:
+For Nginx web servers, the environment variables can be set with the `fastcgi_param`_ directive.
+For example, in the configuration file where the ``fastcgi_params`` file is included:

 .. code-block:: nginx